Features Investing 101 Pricing Blog Roadmap Launch app →

 ✓ Complete

-Dug into the SEC EDGAR API to see if financial filings could be parsed into something structured.
-They could.
-That was enough to keep going.
+Dug into the SEC EDGAR API to see whether financial filings could be parsed into something structured and reliable.
+They could — and that was enough to keep going.

 SEC EDGAR API Filing structure Feasibility